serifpersia/leap-headtracker/README.md

 - Run Leap Tracker application using `LeapTracker.bat` on Windows or `LeapTracker.sh` on Linux, select 0 if you are using Leap Motion Controller device or 1 if you have a webcam(the script will use first webcam it can find).
 - Leap Motion Controller video feed preview should be seen, use Settings button to adjust the image feed for better tracking `exposure, gamma, leds, rotatiom, zoom`.
 Launch opentrack software and use UDP over network as the source for tracking data, press `Start` button and the pink octopus tracking indicator should now move as well as pitch, yaw and roll data points should change based on head movement.
 Adjust Mapping curves for pitch yaw and roll, for most stable tracking only enable yaw tracking and adjust the curve to desired degrees for your game.Keybinding shortcut for resetting tracking position is recommended in opentrack.
 - You can use `Q` keybind when Leap Tracker window is focused window to quit the app.
+I provided basic-yaw_only profile for opentrack just put it in Documents/opentrack and restart opentrack to see it

 ## Demo
 https://github.com/serifpersia/leap-headtracker/assets/62844718/287d6e26-af23-464d-bae8-0a9dcee0d74a